MicrosoftDocs/PowerShell-Docs/reference/7.3/PowerShellGet/Update-Module.md

 `$env:PSModulePath` for installed modules.

 `Update-Module` with no parameters specified updates all installed modules.
 To specify a module to update, use the **Name** parameter.
-You can update to a module's specific version by using the **RequiredVersion** parameter.
+You can update to a module's specific version using the **RequiredVersion** parameter.

+The parameters that take module version numbers expect strings formatted as version numbers.

+- Standard version numbers have a format of `x.y.z` where x, y, and z are numbers
+- Prerelease versions have a format of `x.y.z-<prerelease_label>` where the `<prerelease_label>` is arbitrary string assigned to that release.

 If an installed module is already the newest version, the module isn't updated.
 If the module isn't found in `$env:PSModulePath`, an error is displayed.